 The Law Offices of Anidjar & Levine has established itself as a leading Florida product liability law firm.
 For years, we have successfully handled all types of product liability claims, recovering millions of dollars for injured victims in Fort Lauderdale and other areas of Florida.

-If you have suffered a defective product injury and want to pursue legal action, we offer a free consultation where we can review your situation and legal options.
+Suppose you have suffered a defective product injury and need a Fort Lauderdale personal injury lawyer and want to pursue legal action.
+In that case, we offer a free consultation where we can review your situation and legal options.

 How Defective Products Cause Injury